ReactiveHTML/rimmel/README.md

 - Functional-Reactive: you can treat nearly everything in the DOM as observable streams, which means a lot less code to write
 - Fast: Rimmel doesn't use any virtual DOM, so renders are around _fast-enough_ for most use cases and updates can run at "vanilla+" speed in certain others
 - Super simple to start: no toolchain required, just click and change [on Codepen](https://codepen.io/fourtyeighthours/)
-- Powerful: when using Observable streams you can gracefully manage even the most complex state you can think of
+- Powerful: when using Observable streams you can manage even the most complex state you can think of with grace, elegance and simplicity
-- Scalable: Scalability is a side-effect of good architecture.
+- Scalable: Scalability is an architectural feature.
+Bad architectures don't scale.
+Good ones do, and Rimmel will not be your bottleneck.

 Playground: [Stackblitz](https://stackblitz.com/@dariomannu/collections/rimmel-js-experiments)

 ## Get Started
-We'll just skip the "hello world" example, as it's not so exciting, but you can see several examples in the code or online.

 ```
-import { rml } from 'rimmel'
+import { rml } from 'rimmel';
 ```

 ### Sources and Sinks
-There are two key concepts we use here: sources and sinks.
+There are two key concepts here: sources and sinks.

-Sources are things that generate data, which you can optionally process/transform along the way and what remains goes somewhere.
-That _somewhere_ is usually referred to as sinks.
+Sources are things that generate data, which you can optionally process/transform along the way.
+What remains goes somewhere.
+That _somewhere_ is usually referred to as a sink.

 Sources typically include any DOM events such as `onclick` or `onmousemove`, `fetch()` calls, just like promises in general, async functions and, most remarkably, Observables.